YINI-lang/YINI-spec/YINI-Specification.md

 ### 9.1 Raw Strings (Default)
 In (raw) strings the backslash **`\` is "just a backslash"** character, hence different escape sequences like newline or tabs cannot be used.
 The default (raw) strings must be on the same line.

-YINI strings are ideal for file directory paths and the like.
+Raw strings are particularly suitable for representing file paths and other literal text.
 >myPath = "C:\Users\John Smith\"
 or
 >myPath = '/home/Leila Häkkinen'